mikeroyal/PhysX-snap/README.md

   PhysX
 </h1>

-<p align="center"><b>This is the snap for PhysX,the NVIDIA PhysX SDK.
+<p align="center"><b>This is the snap for PhysX, the NVIDIA PhysX SDK.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">